danielvaughn/danielvaughn/react/useFlow/README.md

     return [state, actions, context]
   }

-  const counterActions = ({ get, set, context }) => ({
+  // In useFlow, your "actions" object is a higher order function that passes in all the contextual data you need. const counterActions = ({ get, set, context }) => ({
     increment: (amount = 1) => {
       const { count } = get()